busebaser/llm-experiments/ai-agents/README.md

 It provides a minimal but powerful assistant that can:

 💬 Chat with you via Gemini LLM.
 🔍 Search the web using DuckDuckGo (snippets only).
 🧮 Calculate safe math expressions.
 📲 Send push notifications to your devices (via Pushover).

+3. AI EDA Agent

+This project demonstrates an AI-powered data analyst agent that automatically performs Exploratory Data Analysis (EDA) on a dataset.
+It uses AutoGen to manage AI agents, with Google Gemini (OpenAI-compatible API) as the LLM backend.